poezio/slixmpp/docs/getting_started/iq.rst

     * :ref:`using-handlers-matchers`

-The typical way to respond to :class:`~sleekxmpp.stanza.iq.Iq` requests is to register stream handlers.
-As an example, suppose we create a stanza class named ``CustomXEP`` which uses the XML element ``<query xmlns="custom-xep" />``, and has a :attr:`~sleekxmpp.xmlstream.stanzabase.ElementBase.plugin_attrib` value of ``custom_xep``.
+The typical way to respond to :class:`~slixmpp.stanza.iq.Iq` requests is to register stream handlers.
+As an example, suppose we create a stanza class named ``CustomXEP`` which uses the XML element ``<query xmlns="custom-xep" />``, and has a :attr:`~slixmpp.xmlstream.stanzabase.ElementBase.plugin_attrib` value of ``custom_xep``.

-There are two types of incoming :class:`~sleekxmpp.stanza.iq.Iq` requests:
+There are two types of incoming :class:`~slixmpp.stanza.iq.Iq` requests:
 ``get`` and ``set``.
 You can register a handler that will accept both and then filter by type as needed, as so: